dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 ![types example](/Images/apim_yamles/yamles_types_example.png)

-We could say that:
+We can say that:

-* As *JavaProcess.yaml* file is containing within *Process* directory: `JavaProcess` is a child type of `Process` type.
+* As `JavaProcess.yaml` file is contained within `Process` directory: `JavaProcess` is a child type of `Process` type.
-* As *NetService.yaml* file is containing within *JavaProcess* directory: `NetService` is a child type of `JavaProcess` type.
+* As `NetService.yaml` file is contained within `JavaProcess` directory: `NetService` is a child type of `JavaProcess` type.

 ## Custom types

-Custom types can be added by providing a yaml file definition of an entity type, and put in the right directory.
+Custom types can be added by creating a YAML file definition of an entity type, and placing it in the correct subdirectory under `META-INF/types`.

+An example of creating entity type named `AnotherNetService`:

 ```yaml
 name: AnotherNetService